 Assigned Amounts in the assigned fund balance classification are intended to be used by the School District for specific purposes but do not meet the criteria to be classified as restricted or committed.
 In governmental funds other than the general fund, assigned fund balance includes the remaining amount that is not restricted or committed.
 These assigned balances are established by the School District Board of Education.
 In the general fund, assigned amounts represent intended uses established by the School District Board of Education or a School District official delegated that authority by resolution or by State statute.
 The Treasurer has the authority to constrain monies for intended purposes.
-The Board of Education assigned fund balances for fiscal year 2019 operations.
+The Board may also assign fund balance as it does when appropriating fund balance to cover a gap between estimated revenue and appropriations in the subsequent year's appropriated budget in the general fund.

-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2018
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2019